njoy/TNSFD/LEAPR/usersManual.rst

 4 - ENDF Output Information
 ----------------------------------------------------------------
 a. :code:`mat` - ENDF material identification number.
 These numbers are available according to the ENDF standards.
-For convenience, they are summarized [LINK TO THERMAL SCATTERING PAGE].

    Restrictions include:
        Values corresponding to materials in the ENDF format.